OsmoSystems/picamraw/README.md

 from picamraw import PiRawBayer, PiCameraVersion

 raw_bayer = PiRawBayer(
-    filepath='path/to/image.jpeg',  # A JPEG+RAW file, e.g. an image captured using raspistill with the “--raw” flag camera_version=PiCameraVersion.V2,
+    filepath='path/to/image.jpeg',  # A JPEG+RAW file, e.g. an image captured using raspistill with the "--raw" flag camera_version=PiCameraVersion.V2,
     sensor_mode=0
 )